ghellriegel/Gateway_Services-Customer-and-Account/Service - Income/README.md

 # Income API
 ---
-#### Release version 1.0
+#### Release version 1.1
 The Income API described in this build pack document provides a mechanism for external partners to retrieve income data reported to Inland Revenue.

->**NOTE:** The Income API Service is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 token.
+>**NOTE:** The Income API Service is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 or JWT token.

 ## Key Documentation
 ---